theonize/Currier/Gloss/Isaiah/Isaiah 41.md

 Isaiah 41

+10)
+God's decree, I will:
+- strengthen
+- help
+- uphold

-10) _My_ right hand ~ hallelujah! ours is impossibly weak to do this work
+_My_ right hand ~ hallelujah! ours is impossibly weak to do this work